akaba/Microsoft-Graph-API-Azure-AD/README.md

 *  Set initial password for users.
 *  Add email Multifactor Authentication Method
 *  Update all user attributes
-*  Add/remove users under branch Administrative Unit
+*  Add/remove users to Administrative Units based on their Office location.